-All about AB ‘Abbas’ de Villiers
+All about AB ‘Abbas’ de Villiers: A peek into the mind of the South Africa legend

 But the moment he went in, it looked like videogame.
 The game turned just like that.
 I remember at the end of the day, we were 20 runs behind, 3 wickets intact, and when the coach asked him, “Abbas, what’s your take?
 What did you do differently?”
 Anyone would have said, it’s a difficult to bat on, we have to be very cautious etc… You know how AB reacted?
 “I just stuck to the basics.
 I just didn’t want to give my wicket away, and the rest fell in place.”
 I have never seen him boast, “I did this, I did that”.
 I have never even seen him swagger like that.
 That’s just not his personality.

-When the coach congratulated him in the team meeting at the end of that match, “Abbas well done, Kagiso well done”, he said: “Hashim (Amla) and Dean (Elgar) were the ones who started it.
+When the coach congratulated him in the team meeting at the end of that match, “Abbas well done, Kagiso well done”, he said: “Hashim Amla and Dean (Elgar) were the ones who started it.
 They made us easier for us to score runs.”

 Everyone knows how good he is in all sports, and not just cricket.
 When team plays golf, you can’t beat him.
 People know him that he is a wonderful hockey player, but you can’t beat him in tennis either.
 He is an introvert, stays quiet when he comes to ground, and does his thing, but he extends himself for the rest of the day, and more.
-At the pints meetings, he is one of the active persons there, pulling other people’s leg, and would act like a 16-year old boy, making people laugh.
+At the fines meetings, he is one of the active persons there, pulling other people’s leg, and would act like a 16-year old boy, making people laugh.
 I can’t just convey the effect it has on the team camaraderie, and on the juniors in the team.
 That’s the kind of guy Abbas is.

 —As told to Sriram Veera